mahinth1/Residence-time-calculation-from-metadynamics/README.md

 Notes: This are just examples from one of simulation sets.
 You need to go into each individual files to change or specify paths to data or trajectories yourself.

-Coordination numbers between the ligand and the binding pocket residues were used in the examples, calculated based on this formula:
+Coordination numbers between the ligand and the binding pocket residues were used in the examples, calculated based on this formula (https://www.ks.uiuc.edu/Research/namd/2.14/ug/node53.html):
 ![img294](https://github.com/user-attachments/assets/5b90ef88-613f-493e-911a-bebaf26af288)

 **Postprocessing analysis steps (after completing metadynamics simulations):**